Freight Shipping from Indianapolis to Houston

 How much does it cost to ship freight from Indianapolis to Houston?

-Full truckload (FTL) rates from Indianapolis, IN to Houston, TX currently range from $2,421-$2,984 for a standard dry van load over the 1,126-mile route.
+Full truckload (FTL) rates from Indianapolis, IN to Houston, TX currently range $2,421-$2,984 (roughly $2.16-$2.65 per mile over 1,126 miles).
 LTL shipments typically cost $819-$1,357 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Indianapolis to Houston?